 A BFA can be entered into before, during or after a relationship ends.
 The BFA needs to be carefully drafted so that it complies with all legislative requirements otherwise it may not be legally enforceable.
 Before signing the BFA both you and your former or current partner require independent legal advice.
 By signing a BFA you can avoid significant legal and emotional costs which are associated with the breakdown of a relationship.

-If you need advice in relation to any family law matter then please phone Kelly on 6162 8271 to make an appointment with our Family Law consultant, Siobhan Vincent, who has over 30 years’ experience in family law.
+If you need advice in relation to any family law matter then please phone Kelly on 6162 8271 to make an appointment with one of our experienced Family Lawyers.

 Our Family Law Services include: